nekitmm/starnet/README.md

 This whole thing works as command line program, which means that there is no graphical interface: you have to run it in a console using some text commands (like ones you see above) and it outputs text (and writes image files of course!).

-The way you get on board with all this will depend on your OS and is hard to squeeze instructions into few words but very briefly:

-1. For MacOS/Linux it is pretty simple.
-You should already have console up with python installed.
-The only thing you will need is to use pip to install tensorflow and probably few other packages via:

-        pip install tensorflow
-        pip install numpy
-        pip install <whatever is missing>

-2. For Windows it is a bit trickier because console is unusable to say the least.
-You can use it, but I prefer Cygwin.
-Next, you need to install python.
-I think installing Anaconda for that is by far the best option.
-After you got up the console of your choice and installed anaconda you use its native pip to install tensorflow (see above) and you should be ready to go.

-<b>The whole installation should not need more than installing few software packages and typing few command lines!</b>

 2. Where exactly do I put weights of the network?